mantidproject/governance/technical-working-group/minutes/agenda-next.md

 # Recap actions from previous meeting:

 # Agenda
+- where to put cppcheck suppressions for false positives
 - msvc and homebrew repos follow-up
 - Mac machines at ILL update
 - When do we need to start building conda packages for ARM macs?